netsatsawat/Adaptive-Filter-NLMS-Introduction/README.md

-# Adaptive-Filter-NLMS-Introduction
+# Adaptive Filter Introduction (implement on Python)

-Introduction of adaptive filter using python
+This notebook provides the example of implementing adaptive filter to predict the future values of time series data